U.S. Geological Survey Home AASG Logo USGS HOME CONTACT USGS SEARCH USGS

 Summary:

 Some medium- and high-grade metamorphosed volcanic rocks mapped east of the Salmon River area are mapped as metamorphic units whose relative age and correlation are unknown; these rocks are tentatively correlated with the Seven Devils Group; they are shown as Permian and Triassic age; they are also mapped as present in two plates--the Rapid River and North Fork plates--of the Wallowa terrane.
-These metamorphosed rocks were assigned to the Riggins Group and mapped as one of its formations--Squaw Creek Schist [See Below], Lightning Creek Schist, Berg Creek Amphibolite, or Fiddle Creek Schist, depending on locality.
+These metamorphosed rocks were previously assigned to formations of the Riggins Group.
 There is no evidence found during this study to indicate that rocks of the Riggins and the Wallowa are different island arcs.
 Also, all identifiable map characteristics useful for distinguishing the formations have been obliterated by multiple episodes of metamorphism and deformation.
 The mapped units cannot be correlated with or assigned to individual formations with confidence.
 Therefore, the name Riggins and its component formations are not recognized in this study.

 For more information, please contact Nancy Stamm, Geologic Names Committee Secretary.